Home » Breakfast » Nutella Cinnamon Rolls

 nutella cinnamon rolls

-This is my favorite option!
-Prepare the rolls up until you’ve sliced them and placed them on the baking sheet for the second rise.
+To make the rolls overnight, prepare the rolls up until you’ve sliced them and placed them on the baking sheet for the second rise.
 Cover the rolls tightly with plastic wrap or aluminum foil, then place them in the fridge overnight.

 The next morning, about 1.5/2 hours before baking, remove the rolls from the fridge and allow them to rise on the counter on the pan as is.
 Then continue with the recipe as usual.